SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 And I did learn.
 I learned to read.
 I learned to write my new name: Mike Burns.
 The letters looked like tracks of birds in sand, meaningless scratches that somehow meant me.
 I practiced writing it until my hand cramped.
 Mike Burns.
 Mike Burns.
 Mike Burns.
 As if writing it enough times would make it true.

-At night, in the small room they gave me off the kitchen, I would lie awake and count my breaths.
-The Yavapai language pressed against the back of my throat, but I swallowed it down.
-Letting those words loose felt dangerous, so I trained myself to think in English until sleep finally came.
+At night, in the small room they gave me off the kitchen, I would lie awake and whisper words in the other language.
+The language I was not supposed to speak anymore.
+The words for mother, for father, for the mountain that has been chopped up, for the red earth, for the mesquite harvest.
+I said them very quietly, afraid someone would hear.
+Afraid I would forget them if I did not practice.

-I told myself that forgetting was safer.
-Remembering too clearly was the thing that frightened me most.
+Sometimes I could not remember if a word was right.
+Sometimes I would reach for a word and find only English there, as if the other language was being washed away like rain washing tracks from dirt.

+That frightened me more than anything.

 ---

 Captain Burns took me with him sometimes when he went about his duties at the fort.
 I would walk beside his horse, carrying his saddlebag, trying to match his stride.
 The soldiers would look at me.
 Some of them looked with pity.
 Some with curiosity.
 Some with the same look they gave the captured Apache scouts—a look that said I was a thing, not a person.
 A possession.
 A pet.

-"That's the Yavapai boy Burns took in," I heard one soldier say to another as we passed.
+"That's the boy from the cave," I heard one soldier say to another as we passed.

 "Poor little devil," the other replied.
-"Burns gave him a chance at civilized life."
+"Burns took him in.
+Gave him a chance at civilized life."

 I kept my eyes down and kept walking.
 I had learned that was best.
 Keep your eyes down, speak when spoken to, do not cry no matter what you feel.

-They traded stories about how I had come to the fort, as if my life were a rumor to pass around after supper.
-I let their talk drift past me.
-Holding on to the present was the only way to keep from sliding backward.
+The cave.
+They spoke of it as if it were just a place, just something that happened.
+They did not understand.
+They could not understand.
+I did not have the words—not in English, not in any language—to make them understand what it meant to see everyone you love killed in a single morning.
+What it meant to be seven years old and realize that you are the only one left.

+But I was not supposed to think about that.
 Mrs. Burns said it was better to look forward, not back.
 "You're safe now," she would tell me, smoothing my hair.
 "You have a family now.
 You have a future."

 I would nod and say, "Yes, ma'am," because that was what she needed to hear.

-At night I practiced the same discipline.
-If memories clawed at the edges of sleep, I pushed them away before morning.
-In the daylight I wore the uniform, followed the rules, and pretended the past was sealed shut.
+But at night I would dream of smoke and screaming and blood on stone walls.
+I would wake gasping, my throat raw as if I had been screaming, though I learned quickly to scream silently so I would not wake the household.
+In the morning I would wash my face and put on the scratchy blue uniform and be Mickie again, the bright Indian boy learning to be American.

 ---